wouterfennis/copilot-lab/labs/lab-02-advanced-patterns/README.md

 ## Scenario

 You are given a codebase with duplicated logic, missing error handling, and inconsistent use of classes.
-The instruction file documents advanced patterns and refactoring rules.

 ## Prerequisites